arthurc0102/docker-django/README.md

-# Docker Django deploy
+# Docker Django

-> Deploy Django app with Docker
+> Build a Django Docker image

 > Only Python3!!!
 > Only Python3!!!